pylover/nanohttp/README.rst

 - Using object dispatcher instead of regex route dispatcher.
 - Url-Encoded & Multipart form parsing.
 - No `request` or `response` objects are available, everything is combined in `nanohttp.context`.
+- Use `-w/--watch` to observe the changes in your project directory and reload the development server if desired.

 Roadmap
 -------